djsime1/awesome-flipperzero/FAQ.md

 | Paxton Net2       |      |       |      |         | Hitag2: no support     |

 ### How do I identify which type of card/tag I have?
 To determine the protocol (NFC, RFID, or iClass/PicoPass) you'll need to attempt reading in each corresponding app.
 If nothing works, check the tag/card for any markings or indications.
-As a last resort, take a picture and ask in the [Flipper Discord server](https://flipperzero.one/discord).
+As a last resort, take a picture of the card/fob and the reader and ask in the [Flipper Discord server](https://flipperzero.one/discord).

 ### How do I identify which type of NFC tag I have?
 Run the "Read card" action in the NFC app.
 If you don't see "NFC-A", your card is unfortunately unsupported.